-This article is the first in our new series where we will look at the elements of hardscaping in an aquascape in greater detail.
-In part 1 we will look at types of aquascaping sand and gravel commonly used today, techniques and tools used, and finally how the visual relationship works between sand and gravel, wood, and rocks.
+This article is the first in our new series where we will look at the elements of hardscaping in a planted tank in greater detail.
+In part 1 we will look at types of aquarium sand and gravel commonly used today, techniques and tools used, and finally how the visual relationship works between sand and gravel, driftwood and rocks.

-A little Background On Using Sand And Gravel In The Planted Aquarium
+A little Background On Using Aquarium Sand And Gravel In The Planted Tank

-With the planted aquascape, the choice of sand and gravel take on another role; that of plant support.
+With the planted tank, the choice of sand and gravel take on another role; that of plant support.
 Not just visual, but practical.

-Common Types Of Sand And Gravel Used In Aquascaping
+Common Types Of Aquarium Sand And Gravel Used In Aquascaping

-The word substrate refers to the material you choose to use on the bottom of your planted aquarium.
+The word substrate refers to the material you choose to use on the bottom of your planted tank.
 It is really important to research your substrate choice carefully as it not only is an aesthetic choice, but one which will affect the water’s chemistry, filtration, and the well-being of the aquarium’s fish, shrimp, and any other inhabitants.
-One of the most important issues to consider is: will your aquarium be fresh water or salt water.

 This is a very popular choice for use in aquascaping as it gives a very natural appearance to your aquarium.
 Aqua soil is also popular as it can be used as the sole substrate in your tank, or matched with a base layer of sand, such as the ADA Power Sand, providing biological filtration.
 Similarly to Eco-Complete, aqua soil is available in a variety of colours and contains long-lasting nutrition for plants.

 ADA Aqua Soil is a very popular brand.
 It is designed to be a very simple product to use; you just pour it into the aquarium and plant straight into it.

 ADA Power Sand is a volcanic pumice.
 It stops compaction and encourages water movement within the substrate helping to keep it fresh.